compilerbutcher/Unity-Folder-Icons/README.md

 </div>

 <div align="center">
- <p> <strong>Note: </strong> "To download a package from Git in Unity, you need to have Git installed on your computer."</p>
+  When you download it with git link, some project files will be in 'Assets' folder because when installed from git 'Packages' directory is immutable
 </div>

 <br>
 <div align="center">
+ <p>To download a package from Git in Unity, you need to have Git installed on your computer.</p>
- <p>"To download a package from Git in Unity, you need to have Git installed on your computer."</p>
+ <p> <strong>Note: </strong>To download a package from Git in Unity, you need to have Git installed on your computer.</p>

 </div>
 <!-- ------------------------------------------------------------------------------------------------------------------------------- -->